enkidevs/curriculum-pgexercises/sql-new/pgexercises/basic/in_matching-against-multiple-possible-values.md

 ---
 ## Revision

-ow can you retrieve the details of facilities with ID 1 and 5?
+How can you retrieve the details of facilities with ID 1 and 5?
 Try to do it without using the `OR` operator.

 `facilities` table